-- -trust P This option causes the install package P to be both exposed and trusted by GHC.
-This command functions in the in a very similar way to the -package command but in addition sets the selected packaged to be trusted by GHC, regardless of the contents of the package database. (see Section 7.27). - -distrust P This option causes the install package P to be both exposed and distrusted by GHC.
-This command functions in the in a very similar way to the -package command but in addition sets the selected packaged to be distrusted by GHC, regardless of the contents of the package database. (see Section 7.27). - -distrust-all Ignore the trusted flag on installed packages, and distrust them by default.
+- -no-auto-link-packages By default, GHC will automatically link in the base and rts packages.
+This flag disables that behaviour. - -this-package-key foo Tells GHC the the module being compiled forms part of package key foo; internally, these keys are used to determine type equality and linker symbols.
+If this flag is omitted (a very common case) then the default package main is assumed. - -trust P This option causes the install package P to be both exposed and trusted by GHC.
+This command functions in the in a very similar way to the -package command but in addition sets the selected packaged to be trusted by GHC, regardless of the contents of the package database. (see Section 7.29). - -distrust P This option causes the install package P to be both exposed and distrusted by GHC.
+This command functions in the in a very similar way to the -package command but in addition sets the selected packaged to be distrusted by GHC, regardless of the contents of the package database. (see Section 7.29). - -distrust-all Ignore the trusted flag on installed packages, and distrust them by default.
 If you use this flag and Safe Haskell then any packages you require to be trusted (including base) need to be explicitly trusted using -trust options.
-This option does not change the exposed/hidden status of a package, so it isn't equivalent to applying -distrust to all packages on the system. (see Section 7.27).
+This option does not change the exposed/hidden status of a package, so it isn't equivalent to applying -distrust to all packages on the system. (see Section 7.29).